Today’s post is a bit of a personal one.

-Whether you’ve been following along with my work for years or we’ve just been connected this week, I figure its time to get raw and real with you and tell you the story of how I found my calling, and how I got to where I am as a women’s health coach.
-Giving credit to my mentors, and hopefully inspiring you to find mentors of your own – whether that’s me, or someone else who has positively influenced your life.
+Whether you’ve been following along with my work for years or we’ve just been connected this week, I figure its time to get raw and real with you and tell you the story of how I found my calling and how I got to where I am as a women’s health coach and entrepreneur, while also giving credit to my mentors, and hopefully inspiring you to find mentors of your own – whether that’s me, or someone else who has positively influenced your life.

 Even though our stories might not be similar, I believe as women we all share a common bond…

 And that is to live authentically, live a life on purpose, and be a part of community.
 (Periods aren’t the only thing we have in common!)

 There have been some amazing health warriors who have all played a supporting role in my coaching journey.
 Dr. Sara Gottfried, Dr. Jessica Drummond, Dr. Libby Weaver, Chris Kresser (the lone guy!), Dr. Nat Kringoudis and Dr. Aviva Romm to name a few!

 Let’s rewind back to 2009, when all of this started for me.